maxwofford/10-websites/day-4/README.md

 Day-4
 ===
-Today is going to be (part) of a presentation on Existentialism for APLit.
+Today is going to be made with impress.js

 Existentialism Project
 ---
-This is
+This is a presentation on Existentialism for APLit.
+The lines are going to be slides.

 Lines